Ahmet Ertegun: Early career

 Ertegun himself wrote a number of classic blues songs, including "Chains of Love" and "Sweet Sixteen", under the pseudonym "A. Nugetre" ("Ertegun" backwards).
 The songs were given expression first by Big Joe Turner and continued in B.B.
 King's repertoire.
 "Chains of Love" was a popular hit for Pat Boone.
 He also wrote the Ray Charles hit "Mess Around", with lyrics that drew heavily on "Pinetop's Boogie Woogie".
 He was briefly listed as "Nuggy" in the credits before changing to "A. Nugetre".
 Ertegun was part of the shouting choral group on Turner's "Shake, Rattle and Roll", along with Wexler and songwriter Jesse Stone.
 He also wrote "Ting A Ling", a 1956 hit for The Clovers that was covered by Buddy Holly.
 "Fool, Fool, Fool", another Clovers song was a hit for Kay Starr.
 His "Don't Play That Song (You Lied)" was recorded by Aretha Franklin, Ben E. King, and in an international version by Adriano Celentano.

 The five lines of the lyrics of "Lovey Dovey" by the Clovers were used by Steve Miller in his hit "The Joker".
-Other Nugetre rhythm and blues hits include "Whatcha Gonna Do" by The Drifters, "Wild, Wild Young Men" by Ruth Brown, Ray Charles's "Heartbreaker", "Middle of the Night" by The Clovers, "Ti-Ri-Lee" by Big Joe Turner, and "Story of My Love" by LaVern Baker.
+Other Nugetre rhythm and blues hits include "What'cha Gonna Do" by The Drifters, "Wild, Wild Young Men" by Ruth Brown, Ray Charles's "Heartbreaker", "Middle of the Night" by The Clovers, "Ti-Ri-Lee" by Big Joe Turner, and "Story of My Love" by LaVern Baker.
 All of these were originally recorded for Atlantic Records.
 He also wrote "Missä Olit Silloin (Dawn in Ankara)" for Finnish singer Irina Milan as Ahmet Ertegun.

+In 1958, Ertegun replaced Abramson as Atlantic's president and Abramson left the company after selling his financial interest.

 Marriages

-On 6 January 1953 Ertegun married Jan Holm (née Enstam), a Swedish-American actress, fashion model, and set designer, who was the daughter of Carl Enstam and the former wife of Walter Rathbun.
+On 6 January 1953 Ertegun married Jan Holm (née Enstam), a Swedish-American actress, fashion model, and set designer, who was the daughter of Carl Enstam and the former wife of Edward Walter Rathbun.
 She and Ertegun had no children and divorced in about 1956.

 In 1961 he married Ioana Maria "Mica" Grecianu, the former wife of Stefan Grecianu and a daughter of Gheorghe Banu, a Romanian doctor and statesman.
 Mica later became a well-known interior designer, a co-founder of the decorating firm MAC II.
 The couple had no children.